 The processing charge is $7.45 per 15 minutes spent processing your

-application.
+application if longer than 5 hours to process.
 Access charges relating to the photocopying of

 documents is 25c per page.

 There are no processing charges payable for an application made

 under the IP Act.
 Access charges will apply if you request a